-Most fish are good sources of dietary protein while also supplying essential minerals and heart-healthy omega-3 fatty acids.
-However, it's important to limit intake of larger, predatory fish like shark and swordfish, as they may contain high levels of mercury.
+The levels of protein in fish are high, making them a good source of this macronutrient while also supplying essential minerals and heart-healthy omega-3 fatty acids.
+However, it's important to limit intake of larger fish like shark and swordfish, as they may contain high levels of mercury.

 Tuna has the highest protein content compared to other types of fish.
-The bluefin and yellowfin species of tuna are especially high in protein, with bluefin offering up 29.91 g of protein per 100 g of dry-cooked fish, and yellowfin providing 29.15 g, according to the USDA.
-Canned light tuna, usually made from a blend of yellowfin and skipjack tuna, is also an excellent source of protein, supplying 29.13 g of protein per 100 g.
+The bluefin and yellowfin species of tuna are especially high in protein, with bluefin offering up 29.91 grams of protein per 100 grams of dry-cooked fish, and yellowfin providing 29.15 grams, according to the USDA.
+Canned light tuna, usually made from a blend of yellowfin and skipjack tuna, is also an excellent source of protein, supplying 29.13 grams of protein per 100 grams, according to the USDA.

-Lobster and other shellfish are good sources of protein as well, with lobster supplying 26.41 g per 100 g.
+Lobster and other shellfish are good sources of protein as well, with lobster supplying 26.41 grams per 100 grams.
 Shrimp and crab meat are other high-protein sea crustaceans.
-While usually consumed in smaller amounts than fish flesh, fish eggs are also very protein-dense, offering about 29 g of protein per 100 g.
+While usually consumed in smaller amounts than fish flesh, fish eggs are also very protein-dense, offering about 29 grams of protein per 100 grams.

 It's important to choose wisely when selecting high-protein fish in order to limit mercury exposure risk.
 While providing the highest protein content in fish, bluefin tuna, primarily consumed in sushi dishes, has been associated with high mercury levels.
-Light canned tuna, on the other hand, while providing only slighlty less protein than bluefin, has relatively low levels of mercury, according to the American Heart Association (AHA).
+Light canned tuna, on the other hand, while providing only slightly less protein than bluefin, has relatively low levels of mercury, according to the American Heart Association (AHA).
 Shrimp, salmon, cod and crab are also low in mercury, while swordfish and snapper contain higher amounts of mercury.

-Pregnant women and children should be especially careful to limit their fish intake to low-mercury fish and should not exceed two 6-oz. servings of fish per week.
-In addition to fish, the AHA also recommends eating the protein- and omega-3-rich plant foods tofu, soybeans, walnuts and flaxseed.
+Pregnant women and children should be especially careful to limit their fish intake to low-mercury fish and should not exceed two 6-ounce servings of fish per week.
+In addition to fish, Mayo Clinic Health System also recommends eating other high-protein foods, such as tofu, soybeans, walnuts and flaxseed.

-- American Heart Association: Fish 101
+- American Heart Association: "Fish and Omega-3 Fatty Acids"

 - "The New York Times"; High Mercury Levels Are Found in Tuna Sushi; Marian Burros; January 2008